-Marlie Mul’s artistic practice manifests somewhere in between sculpture, painting, print, fashion, distribution, writing, experiments in branding, the social, the flimsy, and the virtual.
+Marlie Mul’s artistic practice is situated somewhere between sculpture, painting, print, fashion, distribution, writing, experiments in branding, the social, the flimsy and the virtual.

-References to the flowing, the liquid, the oozing, recur in Marlie Mul’s work on a formal level and metaphoric themes – from her folded paintings, to flaccid silicone works planted with thinning (synthetic) hairs, to facsimile sculptures of rain puddles and enquiries into the history of tobacco smoke.
-Her work is intricately fabricated while keeping a strong DIY character.
+References to the flowing, the liquid, and the oozing, recur throughout Marlie Mul’s work, both formally and metaphorically – from folded paintings to flaccid silicone works implanted with thinning hairs, to facsimile sculptures of rain puddles and enquiries into the history of tobacco smoke.
+Her works are intricately fabricated while retaining a pronounced DIY character.

 Excerpt from the article "Leda and the Swan" in Spike Magazine (issue July 2021) by Max Henry on Marlie Mul's solo exhibition "Sperms Going to a Fashion Show" at Croy Nielsen Vienna in May 2021: